top of page

 Conclusion: Engineering for Value and Safety

 There is no "better" connection—only the correct connection for the application.
-Over-specifying slip-critical connections wastes budget on unnecessary prep and inspection.
+Over-specifying slip-critical connections wastes budget on unnecessary preparation and inspection.
 Under-specifying them risks maintenance issues and alignment failure.

 At Parsways Inc., we ensure our designs meet CSA S16 requirements while respecting the construction budget.
 We focus on detailing that is efficient, buildable, and reliable for the lifecycle of the structure.